Come join our Family Medicine Ohana!

 - Academic afternoons (Wednesdays) feature lectures on the core curriculum of Family Medicine, military-unique topics, and Grand Rounds, jointly held with the departments of Internal Medicine or Pediatrics.

-OTHER REQUIREMENTS.
-Fourth year students are encouraged to present at least one case during morning report.
+- Students are encouraged to present at least one case during morning report.